-In American jurisprudence, public school teachers, as public employees, do not forfeit all of their First Amendment rights to free expression when they accept employment.
-In 1979, an African-American school teacher, Betsy Givhan, in a newly integrated school was fired after complaining privately to a superior about discrimination.
-In Givhan v.
-Western Line Consolidated School District, the Court decided that public employees do not forfeit First Amendment protection just because they communicate privately to a superior.
-In this photo, a white Grammar school teacher teaches in an integrated class, 1969.
+In American jurisprudence, public school teachers do not forfeit all of their First Amendment rights to free expression when they accept employment.
+In 1979, an African-American school teacher in a newly integrated school was fired after complaining privately to a superior about discrimination.
+The Supreme Court decided that public employees do not forfeit First Amendment protection just because they communicate privately to a superior.
+In this photo, a grammar school teacher teaches in an integrated class in 1969.
 (AP Photo, used with permission from the Associated Press)

 In American jurisprudence, public school teachers, as public employees, do not forfeit all of their First Amendment rights to free expression when they accept employment.
 Both in pursuing and in imparting knowledge to others, public school teachers share some of the academic freedoms exercised by their college and university counterparts, albeit with limitations sometimes justified by the immaturity of their students.
 The courts have ruled on several cases involving teachers’ expressive rights.

 Pickering established that teachers had First Amendment rights

 In Pickering v.
 Board of Education (1968), the Supreme Court ruled that an Illinois high school science teacher, Marvin Pickering, had a First Amendment right to send a letter to the editor of the local newspaper.
 Pickering had been dismissed for sending a letter that criticized the school board for its allocations of funds for academics and athletics.
 In his majority opinion for the Court, Justice Thurgood Marshall agreed that Pickering’s First Amendment rights had been violated.
 He wrote that “the interest of the school administration in limiting teachers’ opportunities to contribute to public debate is not significantly greater than its interest in limiting a similar contribution by any member of the general public.”